1950 W. Corporate Way

 Monday-Friday 9:00 AM - 5:00 PM PST

-Translators Available For
+Translators Available Upon Request:

 A business sale can take 6 months to 2 years depending on the situation.
 Our brokers will work with you to evaluate your situation and determine the most likely outcome when listing your business.
 The entire process has several phases.

 1. Preparing for sale and providing information to the broker

 4. Collecting buyer responses

 6. Working with buyers to get an offer

 7. Buyer puts together LOI (letter of intent)

 9. Buyer may put together the final purchase agreement or request due diligence